replicajune/shellconfig/README.md

 if [ -f /home/${SUDO_USER-$USER}/.shellconfig.sh ]; then
     source ~/.shellconfig.sh
 fi
 ```

 ## Notes

-- aliases for `apk` are not perfect but they do the job, if you have any suggestions for that, please open an issue !
+- aliases for `apk` are not perfect but they do the job.
+If you have any suggestions for that, please open an issue !
 - As all other repos of this kind, it'll always be a work in progress.
 So, Any feedbacks, recomendations or anything else are always welcomed.

-## Comming up

--   Aliases for `yum`
--   Your suggestions here !